fontlabcom/getgo-fonts/docs/zotosans-mongolian.md

 ---

-## Coto Sans Mongolian
+## Zoto Sans Mongolian

-Coto Sans Mongolian is a design for the Mongolian script.
+Zoto Sans Mongolian is a design for the Mongolian script.

 It contains 1511 glyphs and 5 OpenType features, and supports 200 characters from the Unicode blocks: Mongolian, CJK Compatibility Forms, General Punctuation, Basic Latin.